Remitito/cyri-client/README.md

 The live version can be found at: https://can-you-read-it-atd5.onrender.com/

+**API / Back End**

+Can You Read It's back end repo can be found here: https://github.com/Remitito/cyri-api

 **Features**

 - Users can paste in a text they find and be told the CEFR level (A1-C2) of the text